If you value the artistry and mystique of fly tying, read no further.

 At the head of that long glassy (and low) pool was the most interesting water I saw the entire day.
 It was the only place I saw on the Beaverkill where a constriction had resulted in water that had both depth and current.

-Since it was not in one of the "no kill" sections, I found that a full keiryu approach does indeed work in the Beaverkill, as this surprisingly dark rainbow proves.
+Since it was not in one of the "no kill" sections, I was able to try a full keiryu approach, and found found that it does indeed work in the Beaverkill, as this surprisingly dark rainbow proves.
 At more normal flows, I am pretty sure keiryu fishing would be productive over most of the stream.

 The Willowemoc was also extremely low but I did find one spot that looked good.
 A constriction there, too, resulted in deeper water, which then flowed around a good sized rock midstream.
 That was where I first tried the "Overhand Worm" - with mixed success.
 My first fly, tied at the stream, was on a size 18 hook.